 Mortgage loans originated or acquired with the intent to sell through the MBS programs are carried at the lower of cost or fair value.
 The fair values of the loans are based on observable market prices for similar instruments traded on the secondary mortgage loan markets.
-The Authority's portfolio of mortgage loans held for sale is classified as Level 2 in the fair value hierarchy.
-Any gains or losses on loan sales are reported on the Statements of Revenues, Expenses, and Changes in Net Position.
+Any gains or losses on loan sales are reported in the Statements of Revenues, Expenses, and Changes in Net Position.

-(h) Mortgage and Other Loans Receivable
+(g) Mortgage and Other Loans Receivable